 A safer and more secure property

 We’re not just referring to cameras and audio on your doorbells to see outside.
 Safety also includes monitoring inside the home.
-This means having access to ensure you’re aware if there are any issues in parts of the house when home or away.
+This means having access to ensure you’re aware of any issues in parts of the house, home or away.
 This could be anything from smoke or fire to intruders or monitoring your children or pets for reassurance.

 Energy-efficient technologies